Setup Guide for Wireless CamerasSpy-Shop

 WiFi Connecting: This step is very important, as a lot of clients do not connect their phone to the device first through the phones wifi settings and then believe the device is faulty.
 This is not the case, as you need to go to your smartphones Wifi settings (where you usually connect to any wifi router) and find the device name, usually a long alphanumeric name (as below).
 You are basically syncing your phone to the device, so the mobile app can communicate with the device through the mobile app!

-Then connect your phone wifi to the device through your wifi settings.
-You will notice the smartphone will say ‘no internet / no internet connection’, this is normal as the device is not a wifi router but simply a middleman to your router.
+Then connect your phone wifi to the device through your wifi settings and wait for few seconds.
+You will notice the smartphone will say ‘no internet or no internet connection’, this is normal as the device is not a wifi router but simply a middleman to your router.
+Click stay connected or always connect, whichever option allows your phone to stay connected while we’re setting up the camera.
+This is usually for android phones only.
+If you forget to click stay connected or don’t see this message popup, press and hold the camera your phone is connected to and click forget this device, then start again.

 Mobile App Connecting: Then open the downloaded app and you will see the device will automatically load itself into the app (as below).
 This WILL ONLY work if you have synced your phone to the device, as mentioned above!
 If the device does not load itself into the app, then you have not completed the above step.